candychang/candychang.github.io/_posts/portfolio/2016-06-23-bernal-heights.markdown

 test with Cucumber, which made it easier to focus discussion about app features on user needs instead of specific technologies or implementation.

-Although we won't all be continuing to work on this app, I couldn't have asked for a better group of people to work with during the semester.
+I couldn't have asked for a better group of people to work with during the semester.
 I'll miss getting their Slack notifications :)

 <img src="{{ site.url }}/images/bh_group_pic.jpg" alt="team picture" itemprop="image">

-Going forward, one of my teammates and I have committed to staying in touch with Ailed and maintaining the app post-graduation.

-Some of our plans:

-- make UX better for certain groups of neighbors - those who would like to print records out or want confirmation of their submissions
-- add the attach photo functionality to hotspot forms
-- cluster hotspots that are about the same location
-- unify visual design, and also match look and feel of app better to the characteristics of BHNC